mooreryan/eigengenomes/README.md

 # Eigengenomes

-A C implementation of Brian Cleary's [LSA](https://github.com/brian-cleary/LatentStrainAnalysis), for eigengenome partitioning.
+A C and Python implementation of Brian Cleary's [LSA](https://github.com/brian-cleary/LatentStrainAnalysis), for eigengenome partitioning.

 ## Install